E008001/Simple-Image-Classification-Models/README.md

 ```
 Next, we will read all the training images, store them in a list, and convert that list into a numpy array.
 ```
-# We have grayscale images, so while loading the images we will keep grayscale=True, if you have RGB images, you should set grayscale as False
+# for grayscale images, grayscale=True, if you have RGB images, you should set grayscale=False.
 train_image = []
 for i in tqdm(range(train.shape[0])):
     img = image.load_img('train/'+train['id'][i].astype('str')+'.png', target_size=(28,28,1), grayscale=True)
     img = image.img_to_array(img)
     img = img/255
     train_image.append(img)
-X = np.array(train_image)
 ```
 As it is a multi-class classification problem (? classes),...
 ```
+X = np.array(train_image)
 y=train['label'].values
-y = to_categorical(y)
 ```
 #### 4: Creating a validation set from the training data.
 ```